ostreedev/ostree/parallel-debian/README-testing-multiroot.md

 	$ mkdir r0
 	$ DIRS="bin dev etc lib lib32 lib64 media mnt opt proc root run sbin selinux srv sys tmp usr"
 	$ mv $DIRS r0
+	$ mkdir r0/{boot,var,home}
+	$ touch r0/{boot,var,home}/EMPTY

-Note that /boot, /home and /var are left shared.
+Note that /boot, /home and /var are left shared; we create empty destination directories that will be mounted over.
 Now with it still mounted, we need to move on to the next part - modifying the initrd.

 Then I started hacking on the initrd, making understand how to chroot